Troubleshooting API Error Codes

 401 Unauthorized

-For most APIs you need to sign up and get an API key.
-This key is then used inside an HTTP header field when you send a request, telling the API who you are.
+For most APIs, you need to sign up and get an API key.
+This key is then used in an HTTP header field when you send a request, identifying you to the API.

 403 Forbidden